lestrrat-go/jwx/docs/01-jwt.md

 ## Parse and Verify a JWT (with single key)

-To parse a JWT *and* verify that its content matches the signature as described in the JWS message, you need to add some options when calling the `Parse()` function.
+To parse a JWT *and* verify that its content matches the signature as described in the JWS message, you need to add some options when calling the [`jwt.Parse()`](https://pkg.go.dev/github.com/lestrrat-go/jwx/jwt#Parse) function.
 Let's assume the signature was generated using ES256:

 ```go
 src := []byte{...}
 token, _ := jwt.Parse(src, jwt.WithVerify(jwa.ES256, key))
 ```

-In the above example, `key` may either be the raw key (i.e. "crypto/ecdsa".PublicKey, "crypto/ecdsa".PrivateKey) or an instance of `jwk.Key` (i.e. jwk.ECDSAPrivateKey, jwk.ECDSAPublicKey).
+In the above example, `key` may either be the raw key (i.e. "crypto/ecdsa".PublicKey, "crypto/ecdsa".PrivateKey) or an instance of [`jwk.Key`](https://pkg.go.dev/github.com/lestrrat-go/jwx/jwk#Key) (i.e. [`jwk.ECDSAPrivateKey`](https://pkg.go.dev/github.com/lestrrat-go/jwx/jwk#ECDSAPrivateKey), [`jwk.ECDSAPublicKey`](https://pkg.go.dev/github.com/lestrrat-go/jwx/jwk#ECDSAPublicKey)).
 The key type must match the algorithm being used.

 ## Parse and Verify a JWT (with a key set, matching "kid")

-To parse a JWT *and* verify that its content matches the signature as described in the JWS message using a jwk.Set, you need to add some options when calling the `Parse()` function.
+To parse a JWT *and* verify that its content matches the signature as described in the JWS message using a [`jwk.Set`](https://pkg.go.dev/github.com/lestrrat-go/jwx/jwk#Set), you need to add some options when calling the [`jwt.Parse()`](https://pkg.go.dev/github.com/lestrrat-go/jwx/jwt#Parse) function.
 Let's assume the JWS contains the "kid" header of the key that generated the signature:

 ```go
 src := []byte{...}